lunarcoffee/lucent/README.md

     - A request for `/cat/jpg` would yield the resource at `/new_files/cat.jpg`
 - `'@/is_prime/{number:[0-9]{3\}}': '/files/prime_cgi.py?n=[number]'`
     - `number` only matches 3-digit numbers; values that match `[0-9]{3}` (note the escaping of `}`)
-    - This actually passes the number to a CGI script
+    - This passes the number to a CGI script as a query parameter
     - A request for `/is_prime/1000` would not match, and result in a 404
 - `'/files_old': '/backup/old'`
     - This rewrites any URL starting with `/files_old` to start with `/backup/old`